KevinT02/PICLineFollower/README.md

 In this project we will be using a PIC16f684 to execute the line follower code written in assembly to maneuver through a path using a blackline on a white surface.
 Information on the hardware used in this project will be listed below.

 ## Getting Started
-The information below will help you understand how the circuit and code works so you will be able to make adjustments to suit your project.
+The information below will help you understand how the circuit and code works so you will be able to make adjustments to your own line follower.

 ## Hardware Notes
 ### QTI Sensor